 3. Define the recruitment team and assign specific responsibilities

-Determine the up-front with a voice in the and make sure that each person will scrutinize the candidate for a specific reason.
+Determine the up-front with a voice in the recruitment process and make sure that each person will scrutinize the candidate for a specific reason.
 For instance, the CEO for leadership, head of HR department for cultural influence, etc. Too many interviewers or obscure interview questions will negatively impact the process.

 For those who are interested in: